lee2998p/Embedded2/src/jetson/models/Retinaface/README.md

 ## modules
 ### multibox_loss.py
 This file defines a class MultiBoxLoss.
-The class consists of __init__ and forward functions.

 The __init__ function initializes variables related to comparing ground truth boxes and priorboxes.